-A modern road case is included as well as a Josef Klier contrabass trombone mouthpiece.
+A new transportable soft case is included as well as a Josef Klier contrabass trombone mouthpiece.

-This is a great contrabass trombone.
-It's always been one of my favorites.
+This is a great contrabass trombone - always one of my favorites.
 The slide is light and fast, the rotor activation is effortless, the grip is nice, making the horn fairly comfortable to hold and swing around.
 The response is fast, easy, and generally even all the way to the very low range.
 The tone is really big but clear, projection is good.
-The open C harmonic is less centered on first blow, but that may be due to unfamiliarity with the horn, it's just more open feeling on the C. We have inquired about alternate leadpipes as well.
+The open C harmonic is big and open.

-This Voigt is the basis of the design of the Kanstul contrabass trombone.
-With the exchange rate favorable, the two models now have price parity.
-This Voigt is lighter and has a clearer tone than the Kanstul.
-It's very worthy.
-You can have German craftsmanship for the American price.
-Life is good.
+This Voigt was the basis of the design of the Kanstul contrabass trombone.
+The Voigt is lighter with a clearer tone than the Kanstul, and some closer attention to detail.
+It's worthy.
+German craftsmanship: life is good.

 We recommend a Horn Guys or WoodwindDesign stand for this instrument.